AlexisVal08/The-OSI-Model-/README.md

 ![OSI Layer #1](https://github.com/AlexisVal08/The-OSI-Model-/assets/135868956/99d775d6-fe0e-406d-97f7-690b00fad7fe)

 The Network Layer, the globe-trotter of the composition, takes center stage, orchestrating communication between devices on different networks.
-Armed with the Internet Protocol (IP), this layer assigns unique addresses and guides packets through routers, creating a seamless symphony of global connectivity.
+It extends the laptop's reach beyond the local network, handling logical addressing, routing, and packet forwarding.
+Internet Protocol (IP), a fundamental protocol at this layer, assigns unique addresses to the laptop and guides data packets through routers to reach their intended destinations.
+This layer forms the bridge for the laptop to communicate with devices on different networks, facilitating global connectivity.
 </p>
 <br />